lukas-jj/acousta-find/README.md

 -  Create filters for price, category (a-z) etc.
 -  List how many items are available in each category.
 -  Conditionally render checkoxes so that when items are not available for that category, the checkbox will not show.
--  Cnclude my own personal filters to get around the fact that every company has a different body type name (taylor uses words like 'baby' for small guitars).
-I could use general categories such as 'large', 'medium' and small.
+-  Include my own personal filters to get around the fact that every company has a different body type name (taylor uses words like 'baby' for small guitars).
+I could use general categories such as 'large'.
+-  *important* make a survey for new users to help find a guitar.
+Have questions like 'how old', 'hand size', 'playstyle' and suggest guitars based on answers from the database.
+Would be amazing!

 ### Done
 - Refactor repeated code on Guitar List handleSubmit function (setAll should be an object with true or false for properties instead of individual booleans so that I can use e.target.name).